ehng359/groupify/README.md

 # Groupify
-A simple chromium-based web extension that enhances your ability to group tabs, automatically.
+A Chrome browser extension that enables quality of life in automatically managing your tabs with very few persistent settings.

 ## Usage
 (To be updated)